herzo175/harambe_user_service/readme.md

 > npm install
 ````

-Then, create set enviroment variables listed in the config.js file (using global variables or a .env file)
+Then set enviroment variables listed in the config.js file
+(using global variables or a .env file in the root directory)